-Stack were a band from Los Angeles, that formed out of various of quite successful bands.
+Stack were a band from Los Angeles that formed out of various successful bands.
 They done it all.
-They had a big opportunity to sign up with major label, they were one of the very first bands to appear in Pepsi commercial and what’s most thrilling is that they played with many worldwide known musicians including Jimi Hendrix, The New Yardbirds (later Led Zeppelin) and A TON of others.
-Here’s a complete story interview about one of the most incredible heavy psych bands, that sadly only released one LP – Above All in 1969.
-It’s one of those special collectors items today, but not only due to the rarity, but also because of the quality.
-Stack delivered pure musical energy, which is a rare thing.
+They had a big opportunity to sign up with major label, they were one of the very first bands to appear in Pepsi commercial and they played with many worldwide known musicians including Jimi Hendrix, The New Yardbirds (later Led Zeppelin) and a ton of others.
+Here’s a complete story about one of the most incredible heavy psych bands, that sadly only released one LP – Above All in 1969.

 Bill Sheppard: Well let’s see, Rick Gould has agreed to participate, so I’ll allow Rick to fill in the blanks about himself and Kurt Feierabend.